 How to best use Moat: You can enter the brand names of the competitors you want to spy on and get an overall report of the display ads they’re running.

 #8. iSpionage – track keywords

-iSpionage is one of the spying tools that makes it easy to see what your competitors are doing organic search.
+iSpionage, one of the powerful competitor analysis software, makes it easy to see what your competitors are doing organic search.
 It has a set of tools that includes SEO competitive research, social monitoring, and keyword tracking.